Return to Home Page

 Whetstones

-I supply four kinds of stone.
+I supply several kinds of stone.
 All of them come in the "boat" shape (as opposed to the "cigar" shape, customarily used on English scythes).
-These are depicted below with the coarsest on the left and the finest on the right.
+The rounded edge of the stone is used , rather than the flat face, and the boat shape is necessary to get into the cross-sectional curve of the blade at a sufficiently fine angle.
+Four of them are depicted below with the coarsest on the left and the finest on the right: coarse, Silicar, Bregenzer and Rozsutec.
+The Mailander and Le Saurat are not pictured.

 For information on honing, see The Scythe Book or: http://www.scytheconnection.com/adp/docs/sharpening.html; or http://www.scytheconnection.com/adp/docs/peening.html ; or the videos at http://www.youtube.com/user/Scythesman8 and http://www.youtube.com/user/ndudman8